 Change to the repository directory on your computer (if you are not already there): You can do that by

-now create a branch using the
+now create a branch using the `git checkout command:

-cd project foldername
+cd project folder name

 git checkout -b your-new-branch-name

 - Make necessary changes and commit those changes now you can make changes to the code.
 After doing some necessary changes and adding new files its time to add those changes to the branch you created, To see all changes made run the

 this show all recent changes made, now to add them use the

 This can easily be done using the `git push command:

 <add-your-branch-name>with the name of the branch you created earlier.